Klemens von Metternich: Aachen, Teplice, Karlsbad, Troppau, and Laibach

-At the conference in Vienna later in the year, Metternich found himself constrained by the Kings of Württemberg and Bavaria to abandon his plans to reform the German federation.
+At the conference in Vienna later in the year, Metternich found himself constrained by the Kings of Württemberg and Bavaria to abandon his plans to reform the German Confederation.
 He now regretted having so quickly forced through its original constitution five years before.
 Nevertheless, he held ground on other issues and the Conference's Final Act was highly reactionary, much as Metternich had envisaged it.
 He remained in Vienna until the close in May 1820, finding the whole affair a bore.
-On 6 May he heard of the death of his daughter Klementine from tuberculosis.
+On 6 May he heard of the death of his daughter Princess Klementine von Metternich from tuberculosis.
 Journeying on to Prague, he heard that his eldest daughter Maria had also contracted the disease.
 He was at her bedside in Baden bei Wien when she died on 20 July.
 This prompted Eleonore and the remaining children to leave for the cleaner air of France.

 The rest of 1820 was filled with liberal revolts to which Metternich was expected to respond.
 Ultimately, the Austrian Foreign Minister was torn between following through on his conservative pledge (a policy favoured by the Russians) and keeping out of a country in which Austria had no interest (favoured by the British).
 He chose "sympathetic inactivity" on Spain but, much to his dismay and surprise, Guglielmo Pepe led a revolt in Naples in early July and forced King Ferdinand I to accept a new constitution.
 Metternich reluctantly agreed to attend the Russian-initiated Congress of Troppau in October to discuss these events.
-He need not have worried: the Tsar gave way and accepted a compromise proposal of moderate interventionism.
+He need not have worried: the Tsar gave way and accepted a compromise proposal of moderate interventionism laid down in the Troppau Protocol.
 Still worried by Kapodistrias' influence over the Tsar, he laid down his conservative principles in a long memorandum, including an attack on the free press and the initiative of the middle classes.